Wing Finance Price Reaches $21.55 (WING)

-Wing Finance (CURRENCY:WING) traded flat against the dollar during the 24-hour period ending at 11:00 AM ET on March 5th.
-Wing Finance has a total market cap of $40.23 million and approximately $4.29 million worth of Wing Finance was traded on exchanges in the last 24 hours.
-One Wing Finance coin can now be purchased for about $21.55 or 0.00048454 BTC on major exchanges.
-Over the last seven days, Wing Finance has traded flat against the dollar.
+Wing Finance (CURRENCY:WING) traded flat against the US dollar during the 1-day period ending at 20:00 PM E.T. on March 9th.
+One Wing Finance coin can now be bought for approximately $21.55 or 0.00048454 BTC on major cryptocurrency exchanges.
+During the last seven days, Wing Finance has traded flat against the US dollar.
+Wing Finance has a total market cap of $40.23 million and approximately $4.29 million worth of Wing Finance was traded on exchanges in the last day.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.